Parametric modeling in IRONCAD

 Manage your own parametric parts with ICM PROActiveParts

-The extension IronCAD Mechanical has several tools for handling parameterized parts.
-Many of the basic functions found in e.g. the catalog ICM Mech, such as screws, nuts, beams etc. are table-driven standard components and you can easily build your own catalogs with a similar function.
+The add-on IronCAD Mechanical has several tools for handling parameterized parts.
+Many of the basic functions found in e.g. the ICM Mech catalog, such as screws, nuts, beams, etc. are standard table-controlled components and you can easily build your own components with a similar function.

 The tool window for managing your own parametric models via the IC extension Mechanical.

-Read more about the PROActiveParts tool in the IC Mech online manual.
+Find out more about the PROActiveParts tool via the IC Mechanical online manual.

 Why not use constraints in IRONCAD?